lushengguo/RankForum/README.txt

 Decenteralized is easy to understand, which means community autonomy and without platform censorship

-Which would give them privilege in that topic/field.
+Score would authorize influence in that topic/field.
 Consider forums nowadays, everyone is able to publish posts and comments.
 It's a good thing which means everybody can enjoy the benefits of the internet.
 But it's also annoying that so many meaningless posts mess up your application.
 And someone who is not